Privacy Principles

 1.2 Vulnerability

 Sometimes particular groups of people, such as children, or the elderly, are classified as vulnerable people.
 However, any person could be vulnerable in one or more contexts, sometimes without realizing it.
 A person may not realise when they disclose personal data that they are vulnerable or could become vulnerable, and an actor may have no way of knowing that a person is vulnerable.
+System designers should consider this in their system designs.

 Some individuals may be more vulnerable to privacy risks or harm as a result of collection, misuse, loss, or theft of personal data because: